Azure/bicep-registry-modules/avm/ptn/deployment-script/import-image-to-acr/README.md

 - Type: bool
 - Default: `True`

-### Parameter: `forceUpdateTag`

-How the deployment script should be forced to execute.
-Default is to force the script to deploy the image to run every time.

-- Required: No
-- Type: string
-- Default: `[utcNow()]`

 ### Parameter: `initialScriptDelay`

 A delay in seconds before the script import operation starts.
 Primarily to allow Azure AAD Role Assignments to propagate.
 Default is 30s.